Herb-crusted, pan-seared pork tenderloin with apples is the perfect fancy but easy dinner you can make at home.

 This recipe almost gives you a pork chop feel but with the tenderness of a pork tenderloin.

-These pork chops are made by pan-searing in the cast iron skillet, just like I do with my fan-favorite Pan-Seared Chicken Thighs.
+Each pork fillet is pan-seared in the cast iron skillet, just like I do with my fan-favorite Pan-Seared Chicken Thighs.
 Because you sear the entire tenderloin first, there's a nice herb-crusted edge on each slice.

 If you're ready to enjoy a meal that feels like you should be getting it at a steakhouse, this is the one!
 It is definitely a fall-friendly dish but can totally be utilized any time of year.

-My favorite way to eat this pork tenderloin with apples is with homemade mashed potatoes, but here are a few other ideas of what to serve it with:
+My favorite way to eat this pork tenderloin with apples is with homemade mashed potatoes, but I've got a few other ideas too!
+These garlic green beans with brown butter and roasted root vegetables go so well with this easy meal too.

 - Sweet Potato Turkey Burgers